JetBrains/marketplace-docs/topics/api-reference/embeddable-content.md

 [//]: # (title: Embeddable Content)

 You can embed marketplace content onto your web-site.
-Currently the next embedable content is available:
+Currently, the next embeddable content is available:

  - Plugin Card
  - Install to IDE button